 Newborn screening relies on testing blood samples taken from newborns while they are still in the hospital to help identify certain serious or life-threatening conditions, including some that lead to IDDs.
 Most tests use a few drops of blood obtained by pricking the infant’s heel.
 If a screening test suggests a problem, the infant’s doctor will follow up with further testing.4

-Health care providers recommend that certain pregnant women, including those who are older than 35 years of age and those with a family history of certain conditions, have their fetuses tested for conditions that cause IDD prenatally, while the fetus is still in the womb.
+Health care providers recommend that certain pregnant women, including those who are older than 35 years of age and those with a family history of certain conditions, have their fetuses tested prenatally, while still in the womb, for conditions that cause IDD.
 There are two main types of prenatal tests.

 Because amniocentesis can cause a miscarriage in about 1 out of 200 cases, it is usually only recommended for pregnancies in which the risk of genetic disorders or other problems is high.

 This test extracts cells from inside the womb to determine whether the fetus has a genetic disorder.
-Using a long needle, the doctor takes cells from the chorionic villi (pronounced KOHR-ee-on-ik VILL-i), which are tissues in the placenta, the organ in the womb that nourishes the fetus.
+Using a long needle, the doctor takes cells from the chorionic villi, which are tissues in the placenta, the organ in the womb that nourishes the fetus.
 The genetic material in the chorionic villus cells is identical to that of the fetal cells.

 Like amniocentesis, CVS can be used to test for chromosomal disorders such as Down syndrome and other genetic problems.
 CVS can be done earlier in pregnancy than amniocentesis, but it is also associated with a higher risk of miscarriage—about 1 in 100 cases.
 Healthcare providers usually only recommend CVS in women who are at high risk for a condition or IDD.